memery1446/DexAggregator/README.md

    - scripts/check-balances.js
    - scripts/setup-check.js
    - scripts/verify-deployment.js

-***In the video, the address update to this file is done later.
-Fine to do it now.
    - src/contracts/contractAddresses.js

-***Deployment addresses and info are in the terminal that sent the deploy command.
+***Deployment addresses are in the terminal that sent the deploy command.

-7. Import TK1 and TK2 tokens into your Web3 wallet by copying and pasting the contact addresses from the terminal.
+7. Import TK1 and TK2 tokens into your Web3 wallet by copying and pasting the contact addresses one-at-a-tme from the terminal.
 In Metamask the path is: tokens > import.
 Use symbols TK1 and TK2 and 18 for decimals.
-You will see your initial minting balance.
+You will see your initial minting balance of 1 million TK1 and TK2.

 Now the AMMs need liquidity...